lordememphis/frappe-install/INSTALLATION_GUIDE.md

 ## Next steps

-This is pretty much installation.
+This is pretty much the installation.
 The next steps are adding applications, creating custom applications, the application setup, etc. More can be found on the [official documentation](https://frappeframework.com/docs/v14/user/en/introduction).